 I was previously training in Surgery, as I’d always had an interest in anatomy which developed over my years at medical school.
 Before I decided to become a doctor I was into drawing, art and design.
 Once I realised I was interested in pursuing the combination of the two, aesthetics was the ideal fit!

 You’ve got a student coming to your clinic for their first ever clinical mentoring session.
-What two key pieces of advice would you give them before they deliver their first treatments.
+What advice would you give them?

 My most important piece of advice would be to only do what you feel comfortable doing.
 Every experienced aesthetic clinician has to start somewhere, so do what you feel competent to do in the session.